juannfrancisco/awesome-artificial-intelligence-chile/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Additions are inserted preserving alphabetical order.
 - [ ] Any category you are creating has the minimum requirement of 3 items.
   If not, your addition may be inserted into `Misc/Other`.
-- [ ] Any software project you are adding to the list is actively maintained.
+- [ ] Any project you are adding to the list is actively maintained.
 - [ ] The pull request title is informative, unlike "Update README.md".
   Suggested titles: "Add aaa to bbb" for adding item aaa to section bbb, "Remove aaa from bbb" for removing, "Fix link for aaa", etc.